426 Battalion rebellion: December 1951

 Troops from the former 426 Battalion led by Captain Alif arrived in Klaten on December 15, 1951, after passing through various areas.
 Upon arrival in Klaten, they built defensive ditches in Ngupit,Trucuk, and Cawas.
 From 16 to 20 December 1951, troops from former 426 Battalion attacked Delanggu and Karanganom.
 The fighting lasted for four days and one of the police officers, Sudomo, died.
 An armed confrontation between former 426 Battalion troops and the TNI also occurred in Ngupit and killed Major Kusmanto.
 As a result of this rebellion, the Klaten government imposed a curfew from 8 PM to 5 AM.

 In mid-December 1951, former 426 Battalion troops operated in the Semarang, Purwodadi-Grobogan, Salatiga, Kedu Residency, Yogyakarta-Purworejo and Surakarta areas.
 They also tried to enter East Java via Ngawi.
 However, their efforts were thwarted by the TNI.

-Meanwhile, troops from the former 426 Battalion led by Captain Sofyan continued to move.
-From mid to late December, Sofyan and his troops moved from Purwodadi, Purwodadi, Grobogan, Purwodadi to Klaten to meet up with his colleagues, passing through several areas in Central Java and East Java.
-While stopping in Wonogiri, Sofyan succeeded in recruiting local youth by naming his troops the Tax Liberation Army.
-Captain Sofyan's troops arrived in Klaten four weeks after the outbreak of the rebellion.
+Meanwhile, troops from the former 426 Battalion led by Captain Sofjan continued to move.
+From mid to late December, Sofjan and his troops moved from Purwodadi, Purwodadi, Grobogan, Purwodadi to Klaten to meet up with his colleagues, passing through several areas in Central Java and East Java.
+While stopping in Wonogiri, Sofjan succeeded in recruiting local youth by naming his troops the Tax Liberation Army.
+Captain Sofjan's troops arrived in Klaten four weeks after the outbreak of the rebellion.

 To quell the rebellion of ex-426 Battalion troops, the Diponegoro Division launched Operation Sapta Marga Merdeka Timur V led by Mochammad Bachrun on 19 December 1951.
 Yon 421, Yon 422, Yon 424, Yon 425, Yon 408, Yon 417, Yon 413, Yon 414 and Yon 446 were included in this military operation.
 Apart from that, joint army-police forces also carried out cleaning activities in the area of Klaten and surrounding areas.

 January 1952

 In January 1952, the strength of the former 426 Battalion was weakened as a result of the TNI's pursuit which caused their troops to be scattered.
 They damaged roads and burned residents' houses in the Klaten area.
 Jatinom District was the area worst affected by this rebellion.
-The leader of the rebellion, Captain Sofyan, was killed on 2 January and then Sonhaji on 5 January.
+The leader of the rebellion, Captain Sofjan, was killed on 2 January and then Sonhaji on 5 January.
 Both were buried in the Wonogiri area.
-After the death of Captain Sofyan, leadership of the former 426 Battalion troops was handed over to Major A.G Ismail.
+After the death of Captain Sofjan, leadership of the former 426 Battalion troops was handed over to Major A.G Ismail.

 In mid-January 1952, former 426 Battalion troops operated in three areas, namely Klaten, Boyolali and Kedu.
 In Boyolali, rebel troops succeeded in controlling the Simo District while in Klaten the rebels succeeded in killing Major Sunaryo during a battle in Juwiring on January 5, 1952.
 Apart from that, the government also arrested religious leaders in Kauman, Surakarta on January 2, 1952, and imposed a state of emergency in the Surakarta area on January 1, 1952.